BVE-Reborn/bve-reborn/README.md

 While progress is strong, there is still a lot of work to do in order to get a working demo.

-BVE uses rust for all code, which allows the code to be robust and safe from crashes while being just as fast as C/C++.
+BVE uses Rust for all code, which allows the code to be robust and safe from crashes while being just as fast as C/C++.

 ## Building from Source